 Refusal out of courtesy

 Have you ever watched the Canadian show "Kim's Convenience"?
 It's a show about Korean immigrants running a convenience store in Toronto.
-Anyway, in the show, there is a scene where Mrs. Kim gets mad at her son's Canadian girlfriend because she didn't offer her three times.
+In the show, there is a scene where Mrs. Kim gets mad at her son's Canadian girlfriend because she didn't offer her three times.
 In Korea, refusing something out of courtesy is quite common and deeply ingrained.

 If you offer someone something, maybe like a gift, he or she may refuse to accept it.
-It does not necessarily mean they really don't want it.
+It does not necessarily mean they don't want it.
 It is just a courtesy thing.
 People will reject for the first couple of times as a manner.
 So, please offer them multiple times, even if they deny it.

 Gestures